-All presentations must have a faculty member or designated administrator as your sponsor (mentor).
-This sponsor's role will be to assist you with writing an abstract, preparing the presentation, and delivery of the presentation. *Limit two presentations per person.
+All presentations must have a faculty member or designated administrator as your mentor.
+This mentor's role will be to assist you with writing a projects description, preparing the presentation, and delivery of the presentation. *Limit two presentations per person.

 There are a number of ways in which to apply for a panel presentation.
 Here are potential scenarios:

 As an Individual

 If you've conducted research for a course or as part of an independent study, you can apply to be on a panel.
 You will choose to apply as, "Individual" if you are planning to present a research paper that you have completed on your own.
 You were the only contributor to this project and will be the only person presenting the findings of this research during your assigned panel session.
 This option includes those students who will be presenting their own research paper to a class as part of a class requirement.

 Example 1: Your independent research project is, “The Roads to Recovery after the Civil War in Gettysburg.”
 You have no connection to another students’ research so your presentation will be grouped with other students who also have independent work to create one panel, “The Uniqueness of Gettysburg.”

 Example 2: You are taking a class and the professor has required you to present your research to the class.
 You haven’t worked with any other students to complete the paper.
 The professor has opted to have the class presentations on the day of Celebration, making each student’s individual paper presentation part of the colloquium.